ImageMagick/Usage-Markdown/basics/index.md

 ### IMv6 command Syntax {#syntax}

 Note that no 'operation' should be given, before at least one image is either read in or created.
-In fact you may like to consider a 'image read/create' also as an operation as well.
+In fact you may like to consider an 'image read/create' also as an operation as well.
 This means the **IMv6 syntax** can now be simplified as being...

 ~~~{.skip}